Empire (2015 TV series): Ratings

 On Rotten Tomatoes, the first season has a rating of 84%, based on 49 reviews, with an average rating of 7.24/10.
 The site's critical consensus reads, "Though heavy on melodrama, Empire elevates the nighttime soap with its top-notch cast, musical entertainment, and engrossing plots."
 On Metacritic the show has a score of 72 out of 100, based on 39 critics, indicating "generally favorable reviews".
 For the second season, the score rose a few points higher, further praising the performances of Henson and Howard, the character development, plot development, and the show's self-awareness for being a soap opera.
-On Rotten Tomatoes, the second season has a 87% "Certified Fresh" with an average rating of 7.54/10 from critics and a score of 77 from Metacritic, indicating "generally positive reviews".
+On Rotten Tomatoes, the second season has an 87% with an average rating of 7.54/10 from critics and a score of 77 from Metacritic.

 David Wiegand wrote in the San Francisco Chronicle: "Almost nothing about Empire, created by Lee Daniels (The Butler), feels original, but after a few minutes, you will stop caring".
 50 Cent stated via Twitter that he feels that Empire is being marketed by FOX in a way that resembles the marketing for the 2014 Starz series that he produces called Power.
 Michael Logan of TV Guide described Empire as a "sudsy retooling of King Lear with hip hop as the backdrop" and praised Henson for her portrayal of the character Cookie.

 The show's premiere ranked as Fox's highest-rated debut in three years.
 Empire was the first primetime broadcast series in at least 23 years to have its viewership increase week to week for its first five episodes.
 The show continued to increase its viewership with further episodes.
 Episodes of the show have also been heavily watched on Video on Demand and other streaming services.
 Empire surpassed The Big Bang Theory as the highest rated scripted program in the 2014–2015 television season.
 The first-season finale was also the highest rated debut season finale since May 2005, when Grey's Anatomy ended its first season.
 Empire's season one finale grew 82 percent from its series premiere, making it the show that has grown the most over the course of its first season since Men in Trees during the 2006–2007 season.